HCALDQM/DQM/README.md

 ## HowTo
-master-80X is the branch to be used for 2016 Online/Offline Production dev-master is the branch being **master** development
+master-80X is the branch to be used for 2016 Online/Offline Production DQM_master-80X_v0 is the tag that reflects most up-to-date master-80X branch

+dev-master is the branch being **master** development Several tags for dev-master are also available

 1. cmsrel CMSSW greater or equal than 74X and setup the environment
 2. git cms-addpkg DQM/Integration